Seattle Culinary Tour for Women

-If you’d like to stay over on Sunday night, June 29, please let us know; we can book you for an additional night at the Andra at the rate of $310 (please note this is a busy weekend for Seattle and the Andra, therefore rates are a bit higher than normal).
+If you’d like to stay over on Sunday night, June 26, please let us know; we can book you for an additional night at the Andra at the rate of $350.

 ** Itinerary and restaurants subject to change without notice.

-* Sorry you missed this tour.
-Please contact us if you’d like to be put on the waiting list if you’d like to be notified for the 2016 tour.
+* Sorry you missed this tour!
+Please contact us if you’d like to be put on the list to be alerted as soon as the 2017 tour is posted!

 Interested in sharing the cost with another traveler?
 We do our best to pair up travelers so as to avoid the single supplement.
 However, priority is given to the first deposits received.
 If you’re interested in sharing, please send in your deposit as soon as possible in order to take advantage of this benefit.
 (Why a single supplement charge?
 See this FAQ page for an explanation.)

 Final payment due no later than April 22, 2016.

-Price includes: Accommodation, no fewer than 10 meals, transportation in the city, local guides and tours.
+Price includes: Accommodation, no fewer than 9 meals, transportation in the city, local guides, tips and tours.

-Price does not include: Flights to/from Seattle, shuttle to/from airport, travel insurance, purchases of personal nature such as souvenirs, laundry, tips and beverages.
+Price does not include: Flights to/from Seattle, shuttle to/from airport, travel insurance, purchases of personal nature such as souvenirs, laundry and beverages.